rayzchen/FPS/prototypes/README.md

 ## Notes

 WebGL builds take a long time to build, so there aren't many of them.
-MacOS and Linux builds are coming, but only for full releases.
+MacOS and Linux builds are out, but may only continue for full releases.
 This game is still in the prototype stage.